ognistik/alfred-pasteflow/README.md

 * Full-list actions
 * Workflow actions

-*Note: PasteFlow is packed with actions, and when combined with different settings, the preset hotkey list could grow huge.
-Some features, like inverting inserts or processing, are more for advanced users.
-If you're looking for customization beyond the available hotkeys, I recommend learning to use the external trigger.*
+*Note: PasteFlow has offers a lot of processing actions, and when combined with different settings, the preset hotkey list could grow huge.
+Some features, like inverting inserts or processing, are more for advanced users—so I didn't include those as hotkeys.
+If you're looking for customization beyond the available hotkeys, I recommend learning to use [the external trigger.](#the-external-trigger)*

 ---
 ## UNIVERSAL ACTIONS